Frequently Asked Questions (FAQs)

 During the first phase, some patients may experience certain symptoms as early as 3 days before a migraine.
 This may allow patients to correctly predict migraine headache up to 12 hours before its onset.

-Common symptoms experienced during this phase are:
+Common migraine symptoms experienced during this phase are:

 • Tiredness